arommers/so_long/README.md

 ## Installation

-To install the game [download](https://github.com/arommers/so_long/archive/refs/heads/master.zip) and use the command 'cd' to move to the so_long folder.
+To install the game [download](https://github.com/arommers/so_long/archive/refs/heads/master.zip) it and use the command 'cd' to move to the so_long folder.

 Run 'make' to compile all the files and run the executable './so_long' followed by the pathway to the Maps folder and a map of your choosing.